 A directly accessible option for biogas producers is to use the gas to power vehicles and equipment used for site operations.
-Trucks used at landfills and dairies can be converted to CNG trucks and run on RNG, and they could be fueled using centralized fueling stations.
-This could eliminate the need for pipeline interconnection, reducing costs and lessening how much coordination is needed between RNG transporters and consumers, and allow landfills and dairies to generate revenue through RIN credits and the LCFS.
+Trucks used at landfills, wastewater treatment plants, dairies and other livestock operations can be converted to or replaced with CNG trucks that are fueled RNG, and they could be fill up using centralized fueling stations.
+This could eliminate the need for pipeline interconnection in certain locations, reducing costs and lessening how much coordination is needed between RNG transporters and consumers, and allow landfills and dairies to generate revenue by monetizing environmental credits (i.e.., RIN credits and Carbon Credits) supported by federal and State programs like the Renewable Fuel Standard (RFS) the California’s Low Carbon Fuel Standard (LCFS).

-However, natural gas garbage trucks are not cheap; the city of San Diego’s conversion could cost around $35,000 more per vehicle, a 13% increase.
-Taking into account the expenses from installing fueling stations and converting vehicles, and the savings from incentive schemes and the lower price of natural gas over diesel, the conversion is expected to take approximately 7 years to break even.
-In addition, natural gas engines and storage systems often weigh one ton more than traditional truck engines, thereby reducing how much material CNG vehicles can haul.
+However, a new natural gas waste hauler (refuse or garbage truck) are very expensive; the city of San Diego’s conversion could cost around $35,000 more per vehicle, a 13% increase over the cost of replacing with a new diesel fleet.
+Taking into account the expenses from installing fueling stations and converting vehicles, and the savings from incentive schemes and the lower price of natural gas over diesel, the conversion is expected to take approximately seven (7) years to break even.
+In addition, natural gas engines and storage systems often weigh one ton more than traditional truck engines, thereby reducing how much material CNG vehicles can haul (this is being addressed legislatively).
 To help mitigate this issue, California is considering allowing CNG trucks to exceed the current weight capacity limits.
 After including truck conversion, reduced revenue from hauling lighter loads, and even adding new vehicles to a fleet to accommodate the reduced capacity, fueling vehicles at landfills and recycling centers can cost a significant amount of capital; California’s hope is that investment will pay off through greatly reduced pollution and fuel savings.

 In Fair Oaks Dairy Farm in Indiana, a dairy farm which will be discussed in detail later in this report, CNG trucks have been in place since 2011, and they have run on renewable natural gas (RNG) produced by the dairy’s anaerobic digesters since 2013.
 The dairy farm’s CNG trucks offset approximately 1.5 million gallons of diesel annually, and they can save as much as $2 per diesel gallon equivalent by using RCNG.
 Using RNG to fuel vehicles is one of the lowest carbon intensive pathways for transportation fuels, achieving a reduction in emissions of 80% compared to gasoline or diesel, and when used to fuel vehicles on-site, RNG can even be carbon-negative.